TASC Resources: Find Free Classes and Test Prep for the High School Equivalency Exam (Formerly GED)

 Northern Manhattan Improvement Corporation

-Pre-GED and Adult Basic Education classes are conducted in both English and Spanish.
+Pre-HSE and Adult Basic Education classes are conducted in both English and Spanish.

 Harlem Center for Education

-Offers an intensive 13-week GED preparation program.
+Offers an intensive 13-week preparation program.

 Union Settlement Association